 Triglyceride based fish oil – Fortifeye Super Omega

 Learn about Fortifeye Super Omega triglyceride based fish oil at www.fortifeye.com.
 If you have access to wild Alaskan salmon, eat it at least three times per week or more, or consume more of the small fish like sardines or anchovies.
 Be careful and try not to eat any large predatory type fish due to the potential contaminants in their flesh like PCBs, organophosphates, mercury and lead.
 Avoid eating farm raised salmon since it has a higher ratio of omega 6 fatty acids than wild salmon.
-Farm raised salmon are fed grains and fish meals made from contaminated predatroy fish which increases levels of contaminants in the farm raised salmon.
+Farm raised salmon are fed grains and fish meals made from contaminated predatory fish which increases levels of contaminants in the farm raised salmon.
 Most farm raised salmon are fed a synthetic dye to get its orange color.
 Eating more wild cold water fish or taking a good triglyceride based fish oil supplement will increase the omega-3 content in your body and help with your overall health as well as improve dry eyes.
 Take a good triglyceride based fish oil, not ethyl ester fish oil.
-The triglyceride based fish oil Fortifeye Super Omega has almost 900 EPA and 600 DHA in two gel caps.
-I recommend moderate to severe dry eye patients to take four Fortifeye Super Omega pills for the first six weeks and then reverting to two pills thereafter.
-However, if they have elevated triglycerides, arthritis, severe dry eyes or other health issues they may benefit by staying on four pills a day if recommended by their health care provider.
+The triglyceride based fish oil Fortifeye Super Omega has 900 EPA and 600 DHA in two gel caps or the Fortifeye Super Omega 3 Max that has 1200 EPA and 900 DHA in 2 gel caps. .

 A good omega three fish oil is anti-inflammatory